TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.needassistancereadingmybill/unexpectedcharges-needassistancereadingmybill-common.md

 1. Navigate to **Cost Management + Billing**
 2. Select **Properties** from the left-hand side.
 The **Type** field on the properties page determines the type of your account.
 It can be:
   - Microsoft Online Service Program
   - Microsoft Customer Agreement
   - Microsoft Partner Agreement
   - Enterprise Agreement

-For more detailed instruction on how to check the type of account see [Check the type of your account](https://docs.microsoft.com/azure/cost-management-billing/manage/view-all-accounts#check-the-type-of-your-account).
+For detailed instruction on how to check the type of account, see [Check the type of your account](https://docs.microsoft.com/azure/cost-management-billing/manage/view-all-accounts#check-the-type-of-your-account).

 ### **Review your bill**

 [Review your indivudal account bill](https://docs.microsoft.com/azure/cost-management-billing/understand/review-individual-bill).
 This article helps you understand and review the bill for your pay-as-you-go or Visual Studio Azure subscription, including pay-as-you-go and Visual Studio.
 In this tutorial, you will learn how to:

-* Compare invoice charges with usage file.
+* Compare invoice charges with usage file
-* Compare charges and usage in cost analysis.
+* Compare charges and usage in cost analysis

 [Review your Enterprise Agreement bill](https://docs.microsoft.com/azure/cost-management-billing/understand/review-enterprise-agreement-bill).
 In this tutorial, you will learn how to:

-* Review invoiced charges.
+* Review invoiced charges
-* Review service overage charges.
+* Review service overage charges
-* Review Marketplace invoice.
+* Review Marketplace invoice

 [Review your Microsoft Customer Agreement bill](https://docs.microsoft.com/azure/cost-management-billing/understand/review-customer-agreement-bill).
 In this tutorial, you will learn how to:

-* Review invoiced transactions in the Azure portal.
+* Review invoiced transactions in the Azure portal
-* Review pending charges to estimate your next invoice.
+* Review pending charges to estimate your next invoice
-* Analyze your Azure usage charges.
+* Analyze your Azure usage charges

 [Review your Microsoft Partner Agreement bill](https://docs.microsoft.com/azure/cost-management-billing/understand/review-partner-agreement-bill).
 In this tutorial, you will learn how to:

-* Review invoiced transactions in the Azure portal.
+* Review invoiced transactions in the Azure portal
-* Review pending charges to estimate your next invoice.
+* Review pending charges to estimate your next invoice
-* Analyze your Azure usage charges.
+* Analyze your Azure usage charges

 ## **Recommended Documents**